Haplogroup L3: Origin

 Haplogroup L3 arose close to 70,000 years ago, near the time of the recent out-of-Africa event.
 This dispersal originated in East Africa and expanded to West Asia, and further to South and Southeast Asia in the course of a few millennia, and some research suggests that L3 participated in this migration out of Africa.
-L3 is also common amongst African Americans and Afro-Brazilians.

 A 2007 estimate for the age of L3 suggested a range of 104–84,000 years ago.

 More recent analyses, including Soares et al. (2012) arrive at a more recent date, of roughly 70–60,000 years ago.
-Soares et al. also suggest that L3 most likely expanded from East Africa into Eurasia sometime around 65–55,000 years ago years ago as part of the recent out-of-Africa event, as well as from East Africa into Central Africa from 60 to 35,000 years ago.
+Soares et al. also suggest that L3 most likely expanded from East Africa into Eurasia sometime around 65–55,000 years ago as part of the recent out-of-Africa event, as well as from East Africa into Central Africa from 60 to 35,000 years ago.

 In 2016, Soares et al. again suggested that haplogroup L3 emerged in East Africa, leading to the Out-of-Africa migration, around 70–60,000 years ago.

 Haplogroups L6 and L4 form sister clades of L3 which arose in East Africa at roughly the same time but which did not participate in the out-of-Africa migration.

 The ancestral clade L3'4'6 has been estimated at 110 kya, and the L3'4 clade at 95 kya.